PalisadoesFoundation/talawa-admin/INSTALLATION.md

 ## Setting up REACT_APP_TALAWA_URL in .env file

-Make sure to go through INSTALLATION.md  `accessing-talawa-api` section of [Talawa-API repo](https://github.com/PalisadoesFoundation/talawa-api).
+Refer to to the `REACT_APP_TALAWA_URL` section in the INSTALLATION.md file found in the [Talawa-API repo](https://github.com/PalisadoesFoundation/talawa-api).

 Copy/paste the endpoint for accessing talawa-api graphql service to the variable named `REACT_APP_TALAWA_URL` in `.env` file.